nodezyx/angularsocketss/README.md

 ## 📌 Overview

-> **elaina-bail** is a refined version of the Baileys library with cleaner API usage, exclusive features like album messaging, newsletter controls, and full-size profile uploads — tailored for modern WhatsApp automation needs.
+> **angularsockets** is a refined version of the Baileys library with cleaner API usage, exclusive features like album messaging, newsletter controls, and full-size profile uploads — tailored for modern WhatsApp automation needs.

 ### Current Version: **1.4.0**